idleberg/sublime-nsis/README.md

 ## Installation

-The easiest way to install the package is to use [Package Control](http://wbond.net/sublime_packages/package_control), the package is called *NSIS Autocomplete and Snippets*.
+The easiest way to install the package is to use [Package Control](http://wbond.net/sublime_packages/package_control):

+1. open the Command Palette (`Ctrl+Shift+P` on Windows, `⌘+⇧+P` on OS X)
+2. type *Install Package* hit `Enter`
+3. select the package *NSIS Autocomplete and Snippets*

+Package Control will keep all installed packages up-to-date!

 ### Windows Installer
-To build yourself an installer, download `installer.nsi` from the scripts folder and compile it.
+Assuming that you're already familiar with NSIS, you can build yourself a setup file to install this package.
+Download `installer.nsi` from the scripts folder, compile the source and execute the generated file.
+You can choose which packages you can install.

 ### Manual installation